i Deal activity

 - f financing through the securities market.

-Each of these options requires the preparation and negotiation of different legal instruments that make it possible to carry out these types of transactions, and the time it takes depends on the complexity of each transaction.
+Each of these options requires the preparation and negotiation of different, specific and unique legal instruments to make them possible, so the timing depends on the complexity of each transaction.

 - a growth, investing in companies that are looking for expansion, entering new markets or financing a strategic acquisition;